denis-mutuma/ring-buffer/README.md

 // Read from the buffer
 ReadBuffer(buffer, result);

-// check that the resul is valid if(result->is_valid) {
+// Verify that the result is valid if(result->is_valid) {
     // do something with the result->value
 } else {